 Disclosure: Some of the links below may be affiliate links.
 That means, I may earn money or products from the companies mentioned in this post.
 Read my full disclosure here.

 We find purpose in motherhood, by using the mundane as an opportunity for worship.
 In Colossians 3:17, Paul tells believers to do everything in the name of Jesus.
 He continues by saying “giving thanks to God the Father through him.”
-One of our acts of worship is showing gratitude to the One who deserves all praise.
+Gratitude is important because one of our acts of worship is showing genuine gratitude to the One who deserves all praise.

 Romans 1:21 says,

 For although they knew God, they did not honor him as God or give thanks to him, but they became futile in their thinking, and their foolish hearts were darkened.

 Gratitude means thankfulness, to be appreciative of something or someone.
 A sign of an unrepentant heart is one that does not thank God and is not truly grateful for who he is and what he has done.
 This heart is proud, viewing itself as higher and more important than its own Creator.
 Genuine gratitude means seeing God in His rightful place as Holy, sovereign Lord of our lives.